 BUNKER PRICES: G20-VLSFO Index Declines With Crude

-Bunker prices mostly declined at ports around the world on Tuesday, with global average VLSFO prices slipping for a second day and following crude futures lower.
+Bunker prices mostly declined at ports around the world on Friday, with global average VLSFO prices resuming a downward trend, following crude futures lower.

-On Wednesday morning Brent crude futures were trading up by $0.23/bl from the previous session's close at $68.82/bl as of 5:46 AM in London.
-In metric tonne terms that would be equivalent to a $1.73/mt rise in bunker prices.
+On Monday morning Brent crude futures were trading up by $0.34/bl from the previous session's close at $68.78/bl as of 5:40 AM in London.
+In metric tonne terms that would be equivalent to a $2.56/mt rise in bunker prices.